pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/README.md

 * Governs how K8s communicates with your cluster.
 * Maintains a record of all of K8s objects in the system.
 * Runs continous control loop to manage the state of objects.
-* Control loops will responsd to changes in cluster and work to make the actual state of all objects in the system match the desired state.
+* Control loops will respond to changes in cluster and work to make the actual state of all objects in the system match the desired state.
 ## Kubernetes Master
 * Responsible for maintaining the desired state of your cluster.
 * Refers to a collection of processes.